nikrb/learn2react/README.md

-working through learncode.academy "react JS tutorial" on youtube checkout the different branches, the names roughly match the videos. starting with my finally cobbled together server with backend to mongo.
+working through learncode.academy "react JS tutorial" on youtube.

+checkout the different branches, the names roughly match the videos.

+starting with my finally cobbled together server with backend to mongo.

 To start:

 1. get mongo running
 2. run the server (nodemon to update on change)
-   unixy: npm start
+   unixy: npm run start-api
    dos  : npm run dos-start
 3. run webpack to watch for front end changes webpack --watch